-'Governor who?': Biden pokes DeSantis in response to latest tussle with Florida Republican
+Biden knocks DeSantis in response to latest tussle with Florida Republican: 'Governor who?'

 The two have been engaged in a war of words for several weeks

-President Joe Biden continued his administration’s war of words with Florida Gov. Ron DeSantis over coronavirus restrictions by pretending he didn’t know who the governor was when asked a question by a reporter.
+President Biden continued his administration’s war of words with Florida Gov. Ron DeSantis over coronavirus restrictions by pretending he didn’t know who the governor was when asked a question by a reporter.

 "When I asked the president his reaction to @RonDeSantisFL saying he is ‘getting in the way’ over COVID restrictions.
 Pres.
 Biden responded "Governor who?... that's my response."
 NBC News White House Correspondent Kelly O’Donnell tweeted Thursday.